meghanachillal/CSVConsoleApp/README.md

 # CSVConsoleApp
-# ConsoleApplicationToGenerateCSVFiles An Console Application To Generate CSV Files by combining multiple text files of firstname,lastname,address etc.
+# An C# Console Application To Generate Combined CSV File by combining multiple .txt files of firstname,lastname,address etc.